 Many of the roadways in the urban core were developed decades ago with minimal consideration for pedestrian, transit and bicycle use and, while they may function on a smaller scale than larger corridors in the more suburban areas, they may still require upgrades to support and encourage infill development and transit.
 An appropriate time to accomplish this may be when the roadways are programmed for resurfacing.
-This task will identify and review potential corridors with the purpose of making these corridors more functional.
-Criteria could include: transit emphasis corridor, planned redevelopment, concurrency exception area, multimodal transportation district, rail transit stop or corridor.
+This task will include the development of a regional complete streets policy and program which will include the identification and review viable corridors with the purpose of making these corridors more functional and livable.
+Criteria will be developed under the complete streets process but may include: transit emphasis corridor, planned redevelopment, concurrency exception area, multimodal transportation district, rail transit stop or corridor.
 The task will also outline a process for project design criteria, implementation and ranking.
-Generalized per-mile costs will be developed for the various improvement types (e.g., moving curbs, bulb-outs, street trees, lighting).
+Generalized per-mile costs will be developed for the various improvement types.
 This information will be used to develop concepts that could be used for consideration of such context-sensitive solutions.
+This task will be conducted with the support of our general planning consultant.